-Cupertino Electric's Energy Alternatives Division completed two ground-mount, solar photovoltaic (PV) stations totaling 35 Megawatts (MW) for Pacific Gas and Electric Company (PG&E) in California’s Central Valley on September 29, 2011.
+Cupertino Electric's Renewables Division completed two ground-mount, solar photovoltaic (PV) stations totaling 35 Megawatts (MW) for Pacific Gas and Electric Company (PG&E) in California’s Central Valley on September 29, 2011.
 Construction of the aggressivly scheduled project began in April 2011 and is comprised of two sites: a 20-MW site in Helm and a 15-MW site located in Five Points, California.
 The solar energy plants were engineered and constructed by Cupertino Electric.

 The 20-MW Stroud Solar Station and 15-MW Westside Solar Station were designed and built by Cupertino Electric under a five-year, PG&E clean energy initiative, which includes up to 250 MW of utility-owned solar generation.
 The Stroud and Westside sites represent part of the first 50 MW of PG&E’s utility-owned generation.
 The generation plants are interconnected to the electric grid with the approval of California’s Independent System Operator (CAL-ISO) at local PG&E distribution substations.